stephentetley/flix-sandbox/README.md

-# flix-system
+# flix-sandbox

-Work towards system modules (Files, FilePaths, Environment etc.) for Flix
+Incubator project for candidate library modules for Flix